What can be done?

 - If you still set up a selective trap, check it daily and release insects you didn’t intend to catch.

-- A selective trap can be useful if a beehive is under attack by Asian hornets.
+- A selective trap can be useful if a beehive is under attack by yellow-legged hornets.

 We register to learn and report